cal546/DSPS_CAdkins/README.md

 # DSPS_Cadkins
-I am currently working by myself
+Hw4 I am working with Ian Roy
+I did the data manipulation and code
+He did the plots and dissucion